 4. PERIOSTEUM - tough membrane-like covering over entire bone.

-5. MEDULLARY CAVITY - hollow chamber within the diaphysis, contains bone marrow
+5. MEDULLARY CAVITY - hollow chamber within the diaphysis connects to spaces in

 ENDOSTEUM - lining of the medullary cavity